Pakistan Hockey Super League: History

 On 11 January 2022, the Pakistan Hockey Federation announced that the inaugural edition of the PHSL would take place in 2022.

 Teams

 Six teams have been proposed for the league in its inaugural season.
 Details suggest a model that closely mimics that of the successful Pakistan Super League, whereby each team would be a franchise.
 The team names were revealed on 24 December 2018.

 Rules and regulations

 International players are eligible to compete in the tournament, with each team able to field two of them in a match.
-Moreover, an maximum age limit of 25 years for all players is in effect.
+Moreover, a maximum age limit of 25 years for all players is in effect.